evidence-dev/evidence/sites/docs/pages/components/sparkline.md

     defaultValue="true"
 >

 Turn on or off tooltip behaviour on hover.
-If off, chart will be a staticly rendered SVG (better for page performance).
+If off, chart will be a statically rendered SVG (better for page performance).
 If on, you will be able to see dates/values when hovering over the sparkline

 </PropListing>
 <PropListing